 HOW TO GET TO THE TAUNUS?

-If you are traveling from Frankfurt or you live there but do not own a car, we have very good news for you.
+If you are traveling from Frankfurt or live there but do not own a car, we have good news for you.
 You can go to Großer Feldberg by subway and by bus!
 Take the line U3 towards Oberursel Hohemark and go until the last stop which leaves you just at the foothill of the Taunus mountains and on a bus stop where you can get the bus line 57 to take you to the top.
 There is also the Taunus Information Center nearby if you need any further information about what to do in the surroundings, they are happy to help.

 The whole trip takes around 1 hour and 15 minutes and you can get a subway ticket for 5,30 EUR that covers all transportation means for a day (bus included).
 If you are going in a group, there is a group-ticket for up to 5 people for 11.30 EUR.